apache/sis-site/content/coding-conventions.md

 * Instead of "`<code>Foo</code>`", use "`{@code Foo}`".
 * Instead of "`a &lt; b &lt; c`", use "`{@literal a < b < c}`".
 * Instead of "`<pre>Foo</pre>`" for a Java listing, use "`{@snippet lang=java : Foo}`".

+When many HTML tags produce the same visual effect, choose the one with proper semantic.
+For example, for formatting a text in italic, choose the most appropriate of the following tags:

+* `<em>`   for emphasis.
+A screen reader may pronounce the words using verbal stress.
+* `<var>`  for a variable to show like a mathematical symbol.
+* `<dfn>`  for introducing a word defined by the nearby sentences.
+* `<cite>` for the title of a document, in particular an OGC/ISO standard.
+  Apache SIS uses also this tag for the name of a geodetic object in the EPSG geodetic database, in which case the object definition is considered as a document.
+  This tag can also be used for section titles.
+* `<i>` for rendering in italic for any reason other than the above reasons.

 ### Paragraphs    {#paragraph}